HistoricEngland/H.API/HGRSchemaDocumentation.md

 **CORE HGR attribute or OPTIONAL attribute**: N/A\
 **Mandatory in HGR**: Y\
 **Data Type**: Object\
-**Description**: Object serving as a container for the Heritage Gateway Record’s metadata
+**Description**: Object serving as a container for the Heritage Gateway Record’s metadata.

 ```
 {